-Majestic, beautiful, and hard fighting, Kenai River Rainbow Trout are some of the most rewarding catches you’ll make on your trip to Alaska.
+Majestic, beautiful, and hard fighting, Kenai River Rainbow Trout are some of the most rewarding fish you will catch on your trip to Alaska.
 Each year these Rainbow Trout grow to impressive sizes as they feed on the flesh and eggs of spawning Salmon.
-Kenai River fly fishing is amongst some of the best in the world and Perry is the Kenai River Guide to help you catch the rainbow of your dreams.
-Kenai River Trout are a fantastic experience that anglers around the world dream about.
-Come catch yours on your Alaska Fishing Trip today with a knowledgable Kenai River Guide.
+Kenai River fly fishing is some of the best in the world and Perry is the Kenai River Guide to help you catch the rainbow of your dreams.
+Kenai River Trout fishing is a fantastic experience that anglers around the world dream about.
+Catch yours on an Alaska Fishing Trip today with a knowledgeable Kenai River Guide.

 Kenai River Species

 Pound for pound, Sockeye Salmon are some of the most exciting fish to catch on the Kenai River.
-Sockeye fishing is generally with a fly rod executing what is locally known as the “Kenai Flip”.
+Sockeye Salmon fishing is generally with a fly rod executing what is locally known as the “Kenai Flip”.
 We will teach you this method and then stand ready with the net.
-Kenai Salmon fishing is a fight, once you hook a Sockeye, be ready for a thrilling battle.
-These guys aren’t as sizable as King Salmon, but any good Kenai River Guides won’t discount their ferocity and how fun they are to catch.
-When you choose a Kenai River Fishing Guide to make sure they know the best spots and tips to catch the Sockeyes.
+Kenai Salmon fishing is a thrill.
+Once you hook a Sockeye, be ready for an incredible fight.
+These guys aren’t as sizable as King Salmon, but any good Kenai River Guide won’t discount how fun they are to catch.
+Be sure to choose a Kenai River Fishing Guide that knows the best spots to catch Sockeye.

 Home to the world’s largest Salmon, Kenai River King Salmon fishing is an experience like no other.
 Each year thousands of King Salmon enter the Kenai River, making it the ideal destination for big game fishing.
-Hooking one of these massive fish is an art and our Kenai River fishing charters can help you catch your very own Mighty King!
-Who knows, you might even break the world record King Salmon at 97 lb.
-These massive fish will spend 5 or more years in the Ocean feeding and grow, before returning to the Kenai River resulting in massive fish.
-A great catch for any Alaska fishing trip.
+In 2017, the Alaska Department of Fish and Game sonar counts estimated over 20,000 large King Salmon.
+The Kenai River has seen increasing runs of Large (over 34”) King Salmon every year for the past several years.
+Our Kenai River fishing charters can help you catch your very own Mighty King!
+Fishing for King Salmon on the Kenai River is a must for any Alaska fishing trip.